Disturbance-adaptive Model Predictive Control for Bounded Average Constraint Violations: Problem Statement

 Additionally, we introduce other types of violation constraints for comparison.
 The chance constraint type, often used in stochastic MPC, is:

-These constraints are commonly satisfied by using their sufficient conditional counterparts~\cite{mesbah2016stochastic,MPCsto_korda2011strongly}.
-For example, \cite{MPCsto_korda2011strongly} uses: conditioned on the last state.
-However, this can lead to more conservative control performance~\cite{korda2012stochastic}. \cite{korda2012stochastic} proposes a less conservative constraint by focusing on the average probability of violation:
+These constraints are often enforced via sufficient conditional counterparts~\citep{mesbah2016stochastic,MPCsto_korda2011strongly}.
+For example, \citet{MPCsto_korda2011strongly} uses: conditioned on the last state.
+However, this can lead to more conservative control performance~\citep{korda2012stochastic}. \citet{korda2012stochastic} propose a less conservative constraint by focusing on the average probability of violation:

-The asymptotic condition~\eqref{eqn:cons_vio_asy} focused on in this work is also less conservative, as~\eqref{eqn:cons_vio_stompc} can sufficiently lead to the satisfaction of~\eqref{eqn:cons_vio_asy} by the Law of large numbers.
+The asymptotic condition~\eqref{eqn:cons_vio_asy} focused on in this work is also less conservative, since, under mild regularity (e.g., stationarity/ergodicity of ${v_t}$), \eqref{eqn:cons_vio_stompc} implies~\eqref{eqn:cons_vio_asy} almost surely.